speedscale/docs/docs/intro.md

 The data we observe is being sent to Speedscale’s cloud data warehouse for storage and analysis.

+Once you have Speedscale installed, [view your services](https://app.speedscale.com/).

 ### Analyze <a href="#analyze" id="analyze"></a>

 In the **Analyze** step, you peruse the historical data collected on a per-API basis.
 Users can explore this data and learn how a system really works.